-We specialize in marketing for Finance Professionals (accountants, lawyers, and wealth advisors) and Professional Associations.
+We specialize in marketing for Professionals and Professional Associations.

-I recently decided to visit over 200 accounting firm websites to identify the most common mistakes.
-Overall, the quality of websites in the marketplace has improved dramatically as midsized firms have really gotten on board and made sizable investments over the past two years.
+Overall, the quality of websites in the marketplace has improved dramatically as midsized firms have really gotten on board and made much needed changes.
 But, there is still much room for growth.
 Here is what I found and encourage you to avoid making the same mistakes.

 1. Your website cannot be found on the search engines.

 The success of every website revolves around being found on the search engines.
 In other words, your website needs to be near the top of the search engine results in order to generate new business for your practice.
 Otherwise, it’s just another website that is lost in space, which is useless.

 The vast majority of accounting websites that I have visited were not search engine optimized, which means they have very little value.
 You wouldn’t pay an employee who came to work and did no work — it’s the same with your website.
 You don’t want to pay for a website that’s not getting found online.

 2. Your phone number is not on every page.

 Why make it difficult for the prospect to find your phone number?
 I think we’ve all been on a website before and are frustrated when we can’t easily locate the contact info.
 We don’t want our prospective clients to run into the same problem.